How to Pay Medical Bills Related to Auto Injuries in New Jersey

 When injury occurs, it is often unexpected.
 You now have the task of dealing with life’s routine as well as the pain and injury.
 At Sall Myers Medical Associates, our experienced bilingual staff is mindful of this.
 From the instant you walk through our doors, until the moment you leave, a trained and qualified medical assistant will assist you every step of the way.

-We are your one-stop personal injury medical clinic with nine offices located in Elmwood Park, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Rochelle Park, NJ, Parsippany, NJ, and Union, NJ.
+We are your one-stop personal injury medical clinic with offices located in Elmwood Park, NJ, Fort Lee, NJ, Paterson NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Parsippany, NJ, and Union, NJ.